Leake tosses complete game, Mariners snap losing streak by unloading 14 runs, 5 homers on Astros

 Rookie Shed Long followed with a single, and Murphy, who has two homers in his past three appearances, launched another two-run shot.
 Rookie Dylan Moore and Mallex Smith each singled before Encarnacion unloaded his team-leading 17th homer of the season 442 feet into the left-field bleachers to tack on three more runs.

+“Some kind of prolific swing when he gets into it, and he just stands there and watches it,” Servais said.
+“And he has the right to do that, when he’s hit as many home runs as he has.”

-The Mariners added four more in the eighth, on a three-run homer from Mac Williamson — making his Mariners debut after being selected from Triple-A Tacoma earlier in the afternoon — and a solo shot by Kyle Seager.
+The Mariners added four more runs in the eighth, bringing their long ball tally to five on a three-run homer from Mac Williamson — making his Mariners debut after being selected from Triple-A Tacoma to replace injured Braden Bishop earlier in the afternoon — and a solo shot by Kyle Seager.
+It was the sixth time this season Seattle, which has 114 homers this season, has gone back-to-back.

+“I haven’t been around, so I haven’t really seen what everyone’s been doing, but a lot of energy in the dugout,” Williamson said.
+“Everyone was really happy and it was great to be a part of what seems to be a huge win for the team.”

 The Mariners were swept by their American League West rivals during the first series between the two clubs at T-Mobile Park in April.
 Houston took all three games to put a damper on Seattle’s club-best 13-2 start.
 From there, the Mariners began a destructive losing streak that has them in the division basemen with a 26-39 record.